TheMedicineSeller/Velocity/README.md

 Option to add one's own typing text as a .txt.

 ## winconsole.h
-A C library written utilising the windows console buffer library to implement useful functions for clearing screen, getting non-blocking single keyboard entry etc.
+A C library written utilising the windows console buffer library to implement useful functions for clearing screen, getting non-blocking single keyboard entry etc. from the conio.h library and along with that other cool console colour setting functions.
+This is done considering the fact that conio.h is largely incompatible with many systems and compilers (almost all compilers that aren't Turbo/Borland).